autarch/presentations/why-do-programmers-love-rust/index.md

 ## "Systems" language

 Note:
-* Used for everything from embedded and kernels to CLI programs to services to games to frontend dev
+* But it's used for everything from embedded and kernels to CLI programs to services to games to frontend dev

 ------

 ## Compiled and Statically linked

+Note:
-Except libc
+* Except libc

-Except when you statically link musl
+    * Except when you statically link musl
+* Compiler builds on top of LLVM.

 ------

-## Strongly and Statically Typed
+## Type-Checked at Compile Time

 Note:
 * With a very powerful type system